Netaji's family seeks more than statue honour, researchers want end to death puzzle | Politics

 - India

-With his death still shrouded in mystery and stories around his disappearance now part of popular folklore, Netaji Subhash Chandra Bose's family and those researching his life and work say the way to truly honour him is by following his ideology of inclusivity and secularism, and to unveil the suspense surrounding his demise.
+With stories about his disappearance now part of popular folklore, Netaji Subhash Chandra Bose's family and those researching his life and work say the way to truly honour him is by following his ideology of inclusivity and secularism, and to lift the veil surrounding his demise.

 The Union government on Friday announced that a grand statue of Bose, the founder of 'Azad Hind Fauj', will be installed at India Gate in the national capital as a symbol of India's ''indebtedness'' to him.
 Till the granite statue is completed, a hologram statue of his would be set up at the same place, Prime Minister Narendra Modi had announced, adding that he would unveil the hologram on January 23, the birth anniversary of Bose. ''My father dreamt of an India where all religions coexist peacefully.
 The statue shouldn't be the only tribute to Netaji, we must also honour his values,'' Anita Bose-Pfaff said hours after the announcement was made by Modi.